paulscherrerinstitute/ecmccfg/hugo/content/manual/PLC_cfg/syntax.md

 ### functions
 PLC do _not_ immediately write to the bus!
-The PLC will excecute synchronous to the cycle, or at an integer fraction of it.
+The PLC will execute synchronous to the cycle, or at an integer fraction of it.
-The prcessed data will be send to the bus with the next cycle.
+The processed data will be send to the bus with the next cycle.
 PLCs do _not_ delay the bus!

 ### statement terminator